besure94/to-do-list-solution-fork-brian/README.md

 ### Set up Project Database

-Follow the instructions in the LearnHowToProgram.com lesson ["Introduction to MySQL Workbench: Creating a Database"](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-3-database-basics/3-3-0-04-introduction-to-mysql-workbench-creating-a-database) to create a `to_do_list_with_mysqlconnector` database with an `items` table.

-Next, follow the instructions in the LearnHowToProgram.com lesson ["Creating a Test Database: Exporting and Importing Databases with MySQL Workbench"](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-3-database-basics/3-3-0-08-creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) to create a `to_do_list_with_mysqlconnector_test` database with an `items` table.
+Follow the instructions in the LearnHowToProgram.com lesson ["Creating a Test Database: Exporting and Importing Databases with MySQL Workbench"](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-3-database-basics/3-3-0-08-creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) to create a `to_do_list_with_ef_core` database with an `items` and `categories` table.

 ### Set up and Run Project